mxbmrp3

 The overlay includes a built-in settings panel for configuring display options without editing files:

 Colors and fonts sync automatically from your in-game settings.
+To customize the overlay’s HTML, CSS, or JS, see Modding > Web Overlay Files.

 Tips & Tricks